 Bonus Challenge: The Random Kindness Minute

-Send one genuine compliment to a friend or write a quick thank-you note.
-It takes 60 seconds and lifts your mood instantly.
-I do this whenever I feel low — the positive ripple feels amazing.
+Send one sincere compliment to a friend or write a quick thank-you note.
+It only takes 60 seconds and instantly lifts your mood.
+I do this whenever I feel down - the positive ripple effect feels amazing.

 How to Choose the Right Challenge

 Restless?
-Go creative — skill sprint or brainstorm.
+Be creative - do a skill sprint or brainstorm.
 Low energy?
-Try declutter or shelf reset.
+Try decluttering or resetting a shelf.
 Need progress?
-Pick productive challenges for yourself.
+Choose productive challenges for yourself.
 Just start with whatever feels easiest right now.

 Quick Summary

 These 10 fun challenges when bored alone (plus the bonus) turn “nothing to do” into real energy and pride.
-No cost, no pressure — just pick one and begin.
+No cost, no pressure - just pick one and start.

 What are quick fun challenges when bored alone?